tanya-ivanova/Softuni-Library/README.md

 - can view All boooks for admin page (see below for more detials)
 - can view the Details page
 - can Edit and Delete books even though not owner of the book
+- can Delete Comments (only the admin is authorized to do this)

 ### All boooks for admin page